MatthiasPiepke/watch-stratux/README.md

 # WatchStratux
 WatchStratux is an Android App for Smartwatches and displays traffic information from your DIY Stratux receiver (tested on Europe Edition only).
+It works of course alongside all other EFIS and display devices.

 <img src="screenshots/screenshot_2.png" alt="drawing" width="200"/> <img src="screenshots/screenshot_1.png" alt="drawing" width="200"/> <img src="screenshots/screenshot_4.png" alt="drawing" width="200"/> <img src="screenshots/screenshot_3.png" alt="drawing" width="200"/>